ramokz/phantom-camera-docs/docs/c-sharp-wrapper.md

 ```

 ::: info Note
 `C#` was chosen specifically due to popular demand and was introduced to this project by the effort of contributors.
 Other languages _could_ be supported too, but, from a maintainability perspective, that is not really feasible.
+For better support in other languages, the addon would have be rewritten as a GDExtension.
+See [the FAQ section](/support/faq#has-rewriting-it-as-an-gdextension-been-considered) about that topic.
 :::

 ## How To Use It